tolber01/Medium.com-scraper-/README.md

 # Medium.com-scraper-

-This script parses, scrapes users of medium.com and write this information into the out.csv file.
+This script parses and scrapes users of medium.com, writes this information into the out.csv file.

 *Required modules and libs:*